Fedora31/no-hats-bgum/programs/README.md

 Every cosmetic is referenced in this file, alongside every class they are for, every equip regions they occupy, with which update they came with, their release date, and their filepath in the game.
-The filepath may (and probably do) contain wrong information in it (e.g wrong paths, dates, equip regions, etc.) If you find something wrong in it, I'd be happy to correct it.
+The database may (and probably do) contain wrong information in it (e.g wrong paths, dates, equip regions, etc.) If you find something wrong in it, I'd be happy to correct it.